Prague or Krakow or Budapest: Which City to Visit?

 Prague or Krakow or Budapest?
 The Verdict

-Budapest is an excellent place to visit for a host of reasons.
-It has a number of interesting things to do, is incredibly budget-friendly, and can easily be visited as both a stand-alone trip or as part of a longer Central or Eastern European itinerary.
+Budapest has a number of interesting things to do, is incredibly budget-friendly, and can easily be visited as both a stand-alone trip or as part of a longer Central or Eastern European itinerary.

 Are you struggling to choose between these Central European cities?
-Have you been to any of these cities?
+Have any questions?
 Let us know in the comments!

 Do you have any recent information on the status of tourism in these 3 cities with the war in Ukraine?
 I’m hoping to go to all three in spring next year.